JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-Firstly, we define the vector `t`  using the `range` function with a predefined length
+We first define vector `t` by the `range` function with a predefined length.

 ```@example plots
 n = 1000